 Apparently the same thing is happening in the book world too.
 Someone wants to write an autobiography, but guess what?
 The facts just aren’t that interesting, after all.
 And publishers want extraordinarily interesting personal stories that will sell well.

 In trying to cover his tracks, Mr. Roberts has alternately stuck by his stories, or changed certain names and events to jive with disputed facts.
 Some facts, for example, facts differ between his book published in America and the one published overseas.
-The disputed details surfacing in “Horse Whispers and Lies”, however, are so numerous that one must believe that the only thing true about Monty Roberts’ writings about himself are that he was born, he rode and trained horses, he had some dealings with the Queen of England and that he is now lucky enough to own a very lush horse estate/training facility.
+The disputed details surfacing in “Horse Whispers and Lies”, however, are so numerous that one must believe that the only thing true about Monty Roberts’ writings about himself are that he was born, he rode and trained horses, he had some dealings with the Queen of England (which he exaggerated) and that he is now lucky enough to own a very lush horse estate/training facility.

 Some people in the horse world who have become so enamored of Mr. Roberts have stated that they don’t care if everything he wrote was false, because his message about the humane treatment of horses is so valuable.
 This is a dangerously narrow-minded view that is detrimental to intelligent readers everywhere because it devalues the meaning of the word ‘nonfiction’ as noninvented or nonimagined subject matter.

 It also sends the wrong message to children who might grow up and become writers themselves someday.
 It says that, in effect, lying is okay; facts and fiction are interchangeable, and absolutely everything must be overly dramatized to sell.

 Jonathan Karp, a Random House editor said: “I think that nonfiction writers are doing it more and more.
 I was meeting a writer the other day and the writer said, ‘Hey, I invented some dialogue, is that all right?’
 I said absolutely not.
 And the writer said ‘I really want it to be vivid, and I know these two people met.
 What’s the harm?’